alirezaalavi87/ncurses-exercises/README.md

     to compile and run: `make straight && ./straight.out`
 - `circle.c` : a ball within the screen that moves in a circle to compile and run: `make circle && ./circle.out`

+## TODOs
+- There are gaps in the points near the x axis due to rounding. see how to fix it

+### snake game
+- define a border for the game
+- draw a snake
+- snake moves one tile on each tick
+- get user input
+- snake changes direction
+- if snake collides with itself or the borders game over
+- generate apple at random places within the borders
+- if snake collides with apple(eats it), another apple will be spawned and snake's length will be +1